KofTwentyTwo/Unified-Development-2/README.md

 - Frontend projects use npm for package management
 - Database migrations are handled by Liquibase
 - The project supports both development and production configurations
+- This repository serves as a coordination point for multiple related projects